What is Transparency?

 Transparency, also called pellucidity, is the material property of allowing light to pass through.
 In mineralogy, another term for this property is diaphaneity.

-The DCLA Transparency Grade is the degree to which a diamond transmits light, directly relevant to its ‘cloudiness’ or ‘haziness.’
+The DCLA Developed the Transparency Grade System.
+It is the degree to which a diamond transmits light, directly relevant to its ‘cloudiness’ or ‘haziness.’

 In other words, it is a comprehensive assessment of light performance based on the quality of the diamond crystal itself.